Comprehensive Guide to Sports Betting Terms and Definitions

 -

 Variance: A measure of how spread out results are from the average.
-In betting, higher variance means results swing more wildly (big wins and losses), while lower variance means outcomes stay closer to expectations.
+Higher variance means swingier results; lower variance means outcomes cluster near expectations.

 -